JohnBetaCode/CarND-P5-Extended_Kalman_Filters/README.md

 The files you need to work with are in the src folder of the github repository.

-* main.cpp - communicates with the Term 2 Simulator receiving data measurements, calls a function to run the Kalman filter, calls a function to calculate RMSE
+* [main.cpp](https://github.com/JohnBetaCode/CarND-P5-Extended_Kalman_Filters/blob/master/src/main.cpp) - communicates with the Term 2 Simulator receiving data measurements, calls a function to run the Kalman filter, calls a function to calculate RMSE
-* FusionEKF.cpp - initializes the filter, calls the predict function, calls the update function
+* [FusionEKF.cpp](https://github.com/JohnBetaCode/CarND-P5-Extended_Kalman_Filters/blob/master/src/FusionEKF.cpp) - initializes the filter, calls the predict function, calls the update function
-* kalman_filter.cpp- defines the predict function, the update function for lidar, and the update function for radar
+* [kalman_filter.cpp](https://github.com/JohnBetaCode/CarND-P5-Extended_Kalman_Filters/blob/master/src/kalman_filter.cpp) - defines the predict function, the update function for lidar, and the update function for radar
-* tools.cpp- function to calculate RMSE and the Jacobian matrix
+* [tools.cpp](https://github.com/JohnBetaCode/CarND-P5-Extended_Kalman_Filters/blob/master/src/tools.cpp) - function to calculate RMSE and the Jacobian matrix

 Here is a brief overview of what happens when the code files are executed: